-- Applicants must be the owner of the home to be repaired and have occupied the home for at least six months prior to the date of application.
-Applicants must submit a deed showing the conveyance, or similar documentation acceptable to the City in its sole discretion, that proves ownership in fee simple. - Applicants must be current on mortgage payments and shall not be in default under the mortgage documents associated with the property or in default under any lien on the property. - Property taxes must be current and not delinquent for any tax year unless the Applicant has entered into a written agreement with the taxing authority outlining a payment plan for delinquent taxes and is abiding to the written agreement. - Applicants must have a gross annual household income at or below the applicable lowand moderate-income limits.
-Applicants must be at or below 80% AMI when CDBG funds are used or at or below 120% of AMI when non-federal funds are used as established by HUD for the jurisdiction of Dallas, Texas.
+- Applicants must be the owner of the home to be repaired and must have occupied the home for at least six months prior to the date of application ("Applicant").
+Applicants must submit a deed showing the conveyance, or similar documentation acceptable to the City in its sole discretion, that proves ownership in fee simple. - Applicants must be a U.S. citizen or lawful permanent resident, and they must hold a current Texas state-issued identification card or driver's license. - Applicants must have a gross annual household income at or below 80% Area Median Income ("AMI").
 Income shall be calculated using the Part 5 method as outlined in 24 CFR 5.609.
 Income eligibility shall be determined at the time of the application.
+Applicant household income eligibility is only valid for six months from the date of the last application. - Applications for emergency home repair may be submitted throughout the year.
+To be eligible for assistance under this program, the application must demonstrate that the emergency situation was caused within the four days preceding submission of the application, and it poses an immediate life or health and safety concern.
+Applications will be reviewed if funding is available. - Applicants must be willing to voluntarily relocate at the homeowner's expense, if necessary.

-Applicant household income eligibility is only valid for six months from the date of the last application. - City Council members, Department of Housing & Neighborhood Revitalization employees and any employee, official or agent of the City who exercises any policy or program decision-making function in connection with the Minor Home Rehabilitation Program are ineligible for assistance under the Program. - Applicant can only be served once with this program every five (5) years.
+• City Council members, Department of Housing & Neighborhood Revitalization employees and any employee, official or agent of the City who exercises any policy or program decision-making function in connection with the program are ineligible for assistance under the program.